-Most of the Company's revenues and expenditures are denominated in foreign currencies.
-Consequently, the Company is exposed to foreign currency risk.
+Most of the Group's revenues and expenditures are denominated in foreign currencies.
+Consequently, the Group is exposed to foreign currency risk.

-For the book value of monetary assets and liabilities in non-functional currencies at the end of the reporting period, refer to Note 27.
+For the book value of monetary assets and liabilities in non-functional currencies at the end of the reporting period (including monetary items valued in non-functional currencies already eliminated upon consolidation), refer to Note 27.